shashankholla/expeyesRVCE/README.md

 Capable of measuring frequencies upto several MHz.

 **Resistive Sensor Input (SEN):**
-This is mainly meant for sensors like Light Dependent Resistor, Thermistor, Photo-
-transistor etc. SEN is internally connected to 3.3 volts through a 5.1kΩ resistor.
+This is mainly meant for sensors like Light Dependent Resistor, Thermistor, Photo-transistor etc. SEN is internally connected to 3.3 volts through a 5.1kΩ resistor.

 **±16V Analog Inputs, A1 & A2:** Can measure voltage within the ±16 volts range.
 The input voltage range can be selected from .5V to 16V fullscale.
 Voltage at these terminals can be displayed as a function of time, giving the functionality of a low frequency oscilloscope.
 The maximum sampling rate is 1 Msps /channel.
 Both have an input impedance of 1MOhm

 **±3.3V Analog Input A3:**
 Can measure voltage within the ± 3.3 volts range.
-The input can be amplied by connecting a resistor from Rg to Ground, gain = 1 + Rg/10000.
+The input can be amplified by connecting a resistor from Rg to Ground, gain = 1 + Rg/10000.
 This enables displaying very small amplitude signals.
-The input impedance of A3 is 10MOhm
+The input impedance of A3 is 10MOhm.

 **Microphone input MIC:** This enables displaying very small amplitude signals.
 The input impedance